District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 32.3% of installed capacity is in Catalonia (495 MW), followed by Madrid, whose 342 MW represent 23.6% of the 1.448 MW installed throughout the country.

-If you currently manage energy projects in municipalities, you will agree with me that betting on an intelligent energy management is one of the best ways to reduce costs.
+If you currently manage energy projects in municipalities, you will agree with me that betting on intelligent energy management is one of the best ways to reduce costs.
 This is why many municipalities are investing in District Heating and Cooling facilities.